ethereum/meteor-dapp-wallet/app/client/styles/dapp-styles/README.md

 ### Grids

+All paddings and margins are based on a 32px by 18.4px grid.
+You can overwrite this grid by chaging the:

+- `@gridWidth`
+- `@gridHeight`

+variables.

-dapp-styles uses the base grid system from Matthew Hartman.
+Additionally dapp-styles uses a grid system from Matthew Hartman.
+For fluid column layouts.
 For a full documentation see http://matthewhartman.github.io/base/docs/grid.html
 The grid system is based on 12 columns and can be placed anywhere in you HTML.

+**Note** This grid system is not based on the `@gridWidth` and `@gridHeight`, as this are fluid columns.

 To create a simple grid use the `row`, `col` and `col-x` classes.